- New Client Policy

 Cancellation Policy

-The doctors and staff Bradford Veterinary Clinic work very hard to give exemplary service to our clients and pets.
+The doctors and staff at Bradford Veterinary Clinic work very hard to give exemplary service to our clients and pets.
 One way that we can provide this service is to have appointments available when our clients and patients need them.
-Forgetting to come to an appointment happens on occasion but missed appointments mean other clients and patients in need must wait to be seen.
+We know that flat tires, missed alarms, and human medical emergencies happen, but missed appointments — for any reason — mean other clients and patients in need must wait to be seen.

 For this reason, Bradford Veterinary Clinic maintains a cancellation policy: